SpudGunMan/EQMap2/README.md

   - volcano plotting
 - save settings
   - UTC
-- save database for playback later or just use replay from larger returns in USGS (poll more in UK)
+- replay from larger returns in USGS (poll more in UK)
   - save by day-add to replay
 - most active region
   - bug limit length of return to map rect?